MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Panel with Tabs and Viewers](images/tutorials/basicmechanics/PanelWithTabsAndViewers.png "Panel with Tabs and Viewers")

 ### Edit Viewer Settings in the Panel
 You may want to change the design setting of the right viewer.
 This is still possible via the internal network of the macro module.
 Open the internal network either via the context menu or using the middle mouse button {{< mousebutton "middle" >}} and click on the module.
-After that, open the automatic panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field <field>decoration</field> to <field>False</field>.
+After that, open the automatic panel of the module `SoExaminerViewer` via context menu {{< menuitem "Show Windows" "Automatic Panel" >}} and change the field <field>decoration</field> to *False*.
 Keep in mind, as we did not create CSOs by now, the right viewer stays black.

 ![Change viewer settings](images/tutorials/basicmechanics/ChangeViewerSettings.png "Change viewer settings")